 For more information, see License Comparisons in Unity’s documentation.

 You may wish to have a controller for development or to use with the supplied demo applications.
-Available controllers include the Oculus Touch or Xbox 360 controller for Rift, and the Gear VR Controller for mobile development.
+Available controllers include the Oculus Touch or Xbox 360 controller for Rift, and the Gear VR Controller and Oculus Go Controller for mobile development.